1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 13. Which of the following statements is incorrect about preparation for a data science project?
 Select ALL that apply.

-- [X] A. Always use absolute paths when working on a data science project. correct
+- [X] A. Always use absolute paths when working on a data science project.
-- [X] B. Saving .RData every time you exit R will keep your collaborator informed of what you did. correct
+- [X] B. Saving .RData every time you exit R will keep your collaborator informed of what you did.
 - [ ] C. Use ggsave to save generated files for use in a presentation or a report.
-- [X] D. Saving your code in a Word file and inserting output images is a good idea for making a reproducible report. correct
+- [X] D. Saving your code in a Word file and inserting output images is a good idea for making a reproducible report.

 ## Reproducible Reports